 Severe thunderstorm watch in force

-The MetService have issued a Severe Thunderstorm Watch which is valid until late this evening.
+The MetService has issued a Severe Thunderstorm Watch for parts of the central North Island this morning.

-The watch affects people in the Bay of Plenty, Rotorua, Taupo, Coromandel Peninsula, Northland, Auckland, Great Barrier Island, Waikato, Gisborne and Hawkes Bay regions.
+The watch affects people in the Bay of Plenty, Rotorua, Taupo, Coromandel Peninsula, Waikato, Waitomo, Taumarunui, Taranaki, Taihape, and Wanganui districts.

 A Severe Thunderstorm Watch means conditions are favourable for severe thunderstorms in and close to the watch area.
 People in these areas should be on the lookout for threatening weather conditions and monitor for possible Severe Thunderstorm Warnings.

-For information on preparing for and keeping safe during a storm, see the Civil Defence Get Ready Get Thru website.
+For information on preparing for and keeping safe during a storm, see the Civil Defence Get Ready website.